IPv4 vs IPv6: Which is Faster?

 The Internet Protocol (IP) is one of the most important communication protocols in the Internet Protocol Suite (IPS), which is used for routing and addressing packets for networking devices such as computers, laptops and fiber switches across a single network or a series of interconnected networks.
 There are currently two versions of Internet Protocol: IPv4 (IP version 4) and IPv6 (IP version 6).
 What do IPv4 and IPv6 mean?
-How to differentiate IPv6 and IPv4?
-Here, we will illustrate the definitions and differences between IPv4 and IPv6.
+Which is faster when we are working or gaming?
+This article will take you to find the answer.

 IPv6 (Internet Protocol Version 6) was deployed in 1999 concerning that the demand for IP addresses would exceed the available supply.
 It allows communication and data transfer to take place over a network.
 IPv6 is a 128-bit IP address which supports 2^128 Internet addresses in total.
 The use of IPv6 not only solves the problem of limited network addresses resources but also resolves the barriers for multiple access devices to connect to the Internet.
 An IPv6 address could be written like this: 3ffe:1900:fe21:4545:0000:0000:0000:0000.

 IPv4 and IPv6 are both addresses that are used to identify machines connected to a network.
 They are the same in principle but different in how they work.
-Then what are the differences between IPv4 and IPv6?
-The following descriptions will help you to find the answers.
+What are their differences?
+Below are the main differences between IPv4 and IPv6.

 |Addressing Method||A numeric address, and its binary bits are separated by a dot (.)||An alphanumeric address whose binary bits are separated by a colon (:).
 It also contains hexadecimal.|